Notes on the Use of Detail in the Mnemosyne Atlas

 [The nymph, who in Heathen art rapturously lifts her head in an adoring way to the wonders of above, in the engraving turns her head to the contemplating world outside (Author’s translation)].

-The study of the extrapolated character isolates the preconceived expressive value present in a work of art and places it in dialogue with the other images displayed in the panel, activating them energetically: this is the case of Panel 63 in which the detail of the Holy Family, taken from Pieter van der Borcht’s Christ among the Doctors is useful for demonstrating with clarity the overlapping between Mary’s formal posture and Niobe’s one: from the daughter fleeing from the murderous gods, Niobe becomes the prototype of the mother concerned for her children and, consequently, a Marian figure (Seminario Mnemosyne 2018, 101).
+The study of the extrapolated character isolates the preconceived expressive value present in a work of art and places it in dialogue with the other images displayed in the panel, thus activating them energetically.
+This is the case of Panel 63, in which the detail of the Holy Family, taken from Pieter van der Borcht’s Christ among the Doctors, is useful for demonstrating with clarity the overlapping between Mary’s formal posture and Niobe’s one.
+From the daughter fleeing from the murderous gods, Niobe becomes the prototype of the mother concerned for her children and, consequently, a Marian figure (Seminario Mnemosyne 2018, 101).
 Firstly, the photograph is ‘zoomed in’, as to isolate the figures of interest for the discourse, and then, mirrored.
 Thus, the two images are both affixed to the Panel, revealing the persistence of the antique model regardless of the decisions individually taken by the artists and their compositional needs.

 In the painting by Delacroix, the Massacre at Chios – from which a detail is used in Panel 77, dedicated to the re-emergence of the classical in the visual culture of Warburg’s contemporaries – the dead mother by whom the child attempts, in an act of intense pathos, to be nursed, is depicted as a novel Arethusa.
 It is interesting to note that here, again, the detail used by Warburg is not a detail of the painting but a photo of a reproduction of the painting.